ScriptJayT/Articles/FTP Edit/Remote_with_FTP.md

 My current workflow is building a site localy and upload it to the server (via FTP) when it's done.
 Check if any functionality is broken due to the environment differences and fix those.
 So at the moment I don't need to upload that often.

 But recently I entered a project where I could not realy do that.
 I would have to style a page almost blindly, upload it and see what the result would be.
 Edit and upload again.
 That would be many many uploads every minute and changes that I would have to do manually.
-And I am not about that.
+And I am not about doing stuff manually.

-So I asked a senior dev at work what they used for this and they send me back the link to an SFTP plugin [(this one)]([https://marketplace.visualstudio.com/items?itemName=Natizyskunk.sftp).
+So I asked a collegue what they used for this and they send me back the link to an SFTP plugin [(this one)](https://marketplace.visualstudio.com/items?itemName=Natizyskunk.sftp).

 It's pretty good, though it's documentation is a bit scattered.
 So I'm summarizing the options here, for me to find again when I inevitably forget in the future.